 Significant increases in the number of motor vehicle accidents and increasing incidence of spinal cord injury, TBI, unintentional falls, and concussion are expected to drive the growth of the traumatic conditions segment.
 Traumatic Brain Injury (TBI) is a major cause of disability and death in the U.S. As per the National Hospital Ambulatory Medical Care Survey, there were 0.3 million ED visits due to accidents and 35 million ED visits due to injury in the U.S. This is likely to favor segment growth.

-The market for hospital emergency departments in the U.S. is characterized by the increasing focus of hospitals on the adoption of technologically advanced tools for facilitating improved ED services to patients.
-Expansion of the existing EDs and partnering with providers of emergency service management are key strategies adopted by hospitals to tackle the problem of ED overcrowding.
-The market for hospital emergency departments in the U.S. is highly competitive as hospitals are competing to provide better service and improved patient experience.
-Service providers are aiming to obtain accreditations and certifications to increase their credibility among patients.
+The market for hospital emergency departments in the U.S. is characterized by the increasing focus of hospitals on adopting technologically advanced tools for facilitating improved ED services to patients.
+Expansion of the existing EDs and partnering with providers of emergency service management are key strategies hospitals adopt to tackle the problem of ED overcrowding.
+The U.S. emergency department market is highly competitive as hospitals compete to provide better service and improved patient experience.
+Service providers aim to obtain accreditations and certifications to increase their credibility among patients.

 Lakeland Regional Health